JurrivhLeon/GPT-ImageCaptioner/README.md

 ```

 ## Training
 To train a image captioning model, please run the following command.
+The trained model is stored in path ```./models/captioner_best.pth```.
 ```
 python train.py
 ```

-For evaluation, run this command.
+For evaluation, please run this command.
+The trained model will generate captions of images in the validation set, and metrics including CIDEr, SPICE and METEOR will be calculated.
 ```
 python eval.py
 ```